 No, the court will only consider changes from the date the motion is filed.

 Gavvl makes modifying spousal support easier in Ohio.
 Start with a phone call or online questionnaire.
-After a free 30-minute consultation with a managing attorney to discuss your needs, we assign a qualified local lawyer based on your requirements, location, and urgency, ensuring you receive the support within two business days.
+After a 30-minute consultation with a managing attorney to discuss your needs, we assign a qualified local lawyer based on your requirements, location, and urgency, ensuring you receive the support within two business days.

 You’ll have 24/7 access to your case, convenient communication with your lawyer, and the option to pay only for the needed services, making for a streamlined and stress-free separation process.